About Recycle Rewards

 Where can I donate?

-You will be able to donate the 10 cent refund for each eligible container returned at any RVM and at selected other refund points across Tasmania.
+You will be able to donate your refund for eligible drink containers returned at RVMs, selected other refund points and by using the Recycle Rewards app.

 I want to donate to a charity or cause who are not listed as a Donation Partner.
 What do I do?